Where is the dam located?

 Will there be mud flats?

 There could be mudflats temporarily created in the bank/exposed area – not in the channel.
 The bank areas can be graded and planted with native species.
-After a few growing seasons, these areas will blend into the riparian and upland areas.
+After a few growing seasons, these areas will blend into the existing stream bank (riparian) and upland areas.

 Will the river flow be too low to sustain aquatic life during the dry seasons?